Chart Color Schemes

 Stanwell Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Stanwell Park's dwelling structure, as per the latest Census, consisted of 88.5% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 58.9% houses and 41.1% other dwellings.
-Home ownership in Stanwell Park stood at 40.7%, with mortgaged dwellings at 41.3% and rented ones at 18.0%.
-The median monthly mortgage repayment was $2,675, exceeding Non-Metro NSW's average of $2,189.
-The median weekly rent in Stanwell Park was $460, compared to Non-Metro NSW's $400.
-Nationally, Stanwell Park's mortgage repayments were higher at $2,675 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Stanwell Park's dwellings, as per the latest Census, were 88.5% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW had 58.9% houses and 41.1% other dwellings.
+Stanwell Park's home ownership was 40.7%, with mortgaged dwellings at 41.3% and rented at 18.0%.
+The median monthly mortgage repayment in Stanwell Park was $2,675, compared to Non-Metro NSW's average of $2,189.
+The median weekly rent in Stanwell Park was $460, while Non-Metro NSW's figure was $400.
+Nationally, Stanwell Park's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing